 Here are some suggestions on making sure your garage door safety talk doesn’t fall on deaf ears:

-• Explain the dangers: Don’t just tell your children what not to do; explain why certain behaviors are dangerous and the potential consequences of their actions.
+- Explain the dangers of the garage door: Don’t just tell your children what not to do; explain why certain behaviors are dangerous and the potential consequences of their actions.
+Garage doors are heavy and their springs are under enormous amounts of force.
 This fosters understanding and encourages them to make smart decisions.
+If they need a visual, there are plenty of videos on YouTube (that don’t feature anyone getting hurt) that can show them this!